 more volunteer is needed to help with setup and tallying.
 Bob Lawrence mentioned that he wanted more members to sign up

 for a table.
 [Members who volunteer during the show will receive their table at no charge.]
 Show rules and entry blanks are

 Henry Meller brought show flyers for members to distribute to companies or businesses.
 Both 11 x 17 size and 4 1/4 x 5 1/2

 sizes were available.
 He asked that members also use Facebook or other social media to get the word out.

 Volunteer Needed.
-A member is needed to help Rosemary Mohnsam plan and setup for the coffee preparation for the sow,
+A member is needed to help Rosemary Mohnsam plan and set up for the coffee preparation for the

-summer picnic, and Christmas potluck.
+show, summer picnic, and Christmas potluck.
 This is the role that Alice Prahl has been fulfilling for many years.
-If you are interested
+If you are

 Show & Tell.
 Bill Buelter, Mike Ketz, Bob Lawrence, Larry Lienau, Gene Mathes, Rosemary Mohnsam, Jeff See, and Dianna

 Witt participated in the Show & Tell.
 Bill Buelter took home the raffle prize which was 120 and 210 sanding cloth and sanding